aaren-aras/oncer/README.md

 ```

 ### 3. Project Data (not included in this repo)
- - Download the brain MRI scans for training the CNN from Kaggle, [here](https://www.kaggle.com/datasets/dschettler8845/brats-2021-task1/data)
+ - Download the brain MRI scans from Kaggle, [here](https://www.kaggle.com/datasets/dschettler8845/brats-2021-task1/data)
- - Inside the `api` folder, create a new folder called `data`
+ - Inside the `api` folder, create a new folder and name it `data`
- - Place the downloaded `BraTS2021_Training_Data` folder inside it, such that the final path is: `api/data/BraTS2021_Training_Data`
+ - Place the downloaded `BraTS2021_Training_Data` folder inside `data` (`api/data/BraTS2021_Training_Data`)

-These steps ensure that the `preprocessing.py` and `model.py` scripts in `api/services/scripts` can auto-locate the dataset without additional configuration.
+These steps ensure that the `preprocessing.py` and `model.py` scripts in `api/services/scripts` can find the dataset without additional configuration.

 ## Setup
 ```bash